Anthony Joshua has won his third world heavyweight boxing title after beating Joseph Parker in Cardiff on Saturday.

 Anthony won his first belt, the IBF heavyweight championship in April 2016.

 On 29 April 2017, Joshua won a boxing match against Ukrainian boxer Wladimir Klitschko to add the WBA title to his collection.

-The victory means that Joshua now holds two of the four major world championships on offer in the heavyweight division.
+The victory means that Joshua now holds three of the four major world championships on offer in the heavyweight division.

 He only has the WBC world title left to win, which is currently held by American boxer Deontay Wilder.